From Childhood Through College

 Triple H Clinic located at 755 Simpson Street in Atlanta, GA. opened in the spring of 1964.
 One of the over 20 chiropractic clinics opened and operated by Drs.
 Sid and Nell.
 This particular clinic was run by their good friend Dr. D.D.
 Humber (shown here standing to the right of Dr. Sid) but it was Dr. Nell who laid the groundwork to get this clinic up and running.

-To further their commitment to spreading the word about chiropractic, Drs.
-Sid and Nell also started Si-Nel Publishing.
+Drs.
+Sid and Nell also started Si-Nel Publishing to help spread the word about chiropractic.
 Through Si-Nel they wrote and published many different printed tracts to help educate the public about Chiropractic.

 Health For Life was published in a newspaper format and was made available to chiropractic patients around the country through their chiropractors offices.
 Today's Chiropractic, first published in a newspaper format, eventually became Today's Chiropractic Magazine and became a major periodical informing everyone in the Chiropractic Profession.